-Cost of revenue
+(Reversal of) Cost of revenue

-The cost of revenue of during the three months ended June 30, 2022 was due to the Company's first launch in May 2022.
-The Company allocated the cost of the launch proportionally based on payload weight, with the customer payload portion related to completed performance obligations of \$12 thousand recorded as cost of revenue.
-Because of the unresolved variable consideration, the Company deferred additional fulfillment costs of \$14 thousand which were originally expected during the first launch.
+The cost of revenue during the three months ended September 30, 2022 was due to the revenue recognition relating to deferred revenues from the Company's first launch in May 2022 described above.
+The Company allocated the cost of the launch proportionally based on payload weight.